|Volume Forty-NIne—Article 2||Volume 49 | Home|

 Against Ceremonial Holy Days of the Torah

-54. Teaching that the various feast days, fast days, and ceremonial sabbaths of the Old Testament such as Passover, Pentecost, Day of Atonement, and Tabernacles, (which were shadows and types pointing forward to Christ) are still to be observed by Christians today is a serious departure from the word of God.
+52. Teaching that the various feast days, fast days, and ceremonial yearly sabbaths of the Old Testament such as Passover, Pentecost, Day of Atonement, and Tabernacles, (which were shadows and types pointing forward to Christ) are still to be observed by Christians today is a serious departure from the word of God.
+However, the weekly seventh day Sabbath which was sanctified and given to mankind before the fall of Adam at creation and proclaimed as the fourth commandment of the Ten Commandments is still to be observed for the Christian believer.

 Those who wish to tithe, or observe the dietary regulations, or even be vegetarian may do so as a personal choice, but not as a binding rule in the church.